vuejs/docs/src/guide/introduction.md

 ## Declarative Rendering

-At the core of Vue.js is a system that enables us to declaratively render data to the DOM using straightforward template syntax:
+The core of Vue.js has a system that enables us to declaratively render data to the DOM using straightforward template syntax:

 ```html
 <div id="counter">